Aad1t/Fall-of-the-Evil-Emperor/README.md

 This is a Java RPG game, called "Fall of the Evil Emperor," created by Aadit Gupta.
+The player in the game goes on a quest to defeat the evil emperor upon realizing that his village got raided by the emperor's henchman.
+Along the journey, the player may encounter different challengers that he/she must defeat to move on.
+There are other challenges, such as prison escape and brain teaser the user must accomplish in order to finally reach the emperor, and take vengeance.